Whether you’re birdwatching, route-finding, hunting, or hiking to a stellar view, the best binoculars can help you optimize your time spent outdoors.

 To help you decide on the best pair of binoculars for you, our roundup of the best binoculars of 2022 has something for everyone.
-Even if you can’t find the perfect pair of binoculars on our list below, our buyer’s guide and FAQ section at the end of this article includes all you need to know when buying your next pair of binoculars.
+Even if you can’t find the perfect pair of binoculars on our list below, our buyer’s guide and FAQ sections at the end of this article include all you need to know when buying your next pair of binoculars.

 You can scroll through to see all of our recommended buys, or jump to the category you’re looking for here:

 - Best Budget

 - Best for Stargazing

 - Best for Birdwatching

 - Best for Hunting

 Best Overall: Celestron Trailseeker 8×42